Jummit/godot-destruction-plugin/README.md

 ## Performance

 The plugin is only tested in very small scenes.
-It currently creates a new material for each shard, resulting in a lot of unecessary draw calls.
-It also creates the shards on the main thread by default.
-Set the thread group to separate when that becomes an issue.

 ## License